rust-lang/rust/text/0560-integer-overflow.md

-development, overflow detection is on, so that users can be alerted to potential overflow (and, in particular, for code where overflow is expected and normal, they will be immediately guided to use the `WrappingOps` traits introduced below).
+development, overflow detection is on, so that users can be alerted to potential overflow (and, in particular, for code where overflow is expected and normal, they will be immediately guided to use the wrapping methods introduced below).
 However, because these checks will be compiled out whenever an optimized build is produced, final code wilil not pay a performance penalty.

 In the future, we may add additional means to control when overflow is checked, such as scoped attributes or a global, independent